[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 and his marriage into Richard (Dick) Biddle's family.

-Holly Biddle Spain asked her husband for a MG sports car -- the model she had
+that Holly Biddle Spain asked Spain for a MG sports car -- the model she had

 owned as a teenager in Florence.
 Spain's restoration of the sports car for